-Let $T \subset \mathbb{R}^3$ denote the set of aerial sensors with $|T| \geq 2$, and fix a sensor $t \in T$ located at $(x_s, y_s, z_s)$.
-Since coverage is evaluated on the ground plane, we project the 3D sensing volume onto the xy-plane; we henceforth consider only the sensor’s planar coordinates $(x_s, y_s)$, denoted by $s \in S$ where $S$ is the projection of $T$ onto the x-y plane.
-Let $p = (x, y) \in \mathbb{R}^2$ represent a point on the ground.
-The point $p$ is said to be covered by the sensor $s$ if it lies within both the radial and angular constraints of its field of view.
-The effective sensing region is thus an annular sector defined by the parameters $(r_s, R_s, \theta_H, \beta_s)$.\\ Specifically, sensor $s$ covers point $p$ if the following two conditions are met: \begin{itemize} \item[$(1)$] The Euclidean distance from $p$ to the sensor lies within the sensor's detection range:
+Let $T \subset \mathbb{R}^3$ denote the location set of aerial sensors, with $|T| \geq 2$, and let $S$ be its projection onto the ground plane.
+We henceforth consider only the sensor’s planar coordinates.
+Each sensor location in $S$ is denoted by $s = (x_s, y_s) \in \mathbb{R}^2$.
+A point $p = (x, y) \in \mathbb{R}^2$ on the ground is said to be covered by sensor $s$ if it satisfies both the radial and angular constraints of $A_s(\beta_s)$.
+Hence, the effective sensing region of each sensor is fully determined by the parameters $(r_s, R_s, \theta_H, \beta_s)$.
+Specifically, sensor $s$ covers point $p$ if the following two conditions are met: \begin{itemize} \item[$(1)$] The Euclidean distance from $p$ to the sensor lies within the sensor's detection range:

 \item[$(2)$] The angle between the sensor's forward orientation $\beta_s$ and the direction vector $\vec{sp}$ is within the sensor’s angular field of view:

 \end{itemize}